ibm-js/dworklight/README.md

 TODO, but here's the general modules

+See the [kfbishop/dworklight-testapp](https://github.com/kfbishop/dworklight-testapp) project for tests and usage of the dworklight modules within a actual Worklight app.

 ### activity
 Simple activity control that allows for native or Dojo basic activity indicators.